Table Of Contents

 If you’re a lover of gorgeous art installations, then you’ll be spoilt for choice this year at Brisbane Festival.

-After sell-out seasons in Sydney and Melbourne, the gorgeous after-dark experience, Lightscape, is also finally coming our way as part of Brisbane Festival, popping up at the Brisbane City Botanic Gardens.
-Lose yourself in a garden paradise, filled with over 100, 000 tiny lights and colour-changing installations, including a glowing tunnel and huge illuminated flowers.
+The gorgeous after-dark experience, Afterglow, is coming our way as part of Brisbane Festival, popping up at the Brisbane City Botanic Gardens.
+Lose yourself in a garden paradise, a nocturnal wonderland brought to life along a 1.4km fire trail lined with world-renowned fire artists and animated by a carefully curated ambient soundtrack.

 Interactive Experiences